TABLE OF CONTENTS

 Record a video in YuJa

-2. From the drop-down menu, select the option “Record from your Windows PC or Mac”.
-Note: If this is your first time recording a video with YuJa, click on “Download and Install” next to where it says “First time user?”
+- Select the option “Software Capture”.
+Note: If this is your first time recording a video with YuJa, click on “Download” to download and install the software.

 A new window will open and you’ll see what YuJa is preparing to record: your screen, your webcam feed, etc. You will have options on the left side that allow you to make changes or adjustments to what is going to be recorded.

-2. Audio: click the down arrow and select “Yes” or “No” for using your microphone.
+Audio: click the down arrow and click the toggle switch to turn recording on or off for your microphone.

-3. Screen: click the down arrow to record your screen.
+Screen: click the down arrow click the toggle switch to turn recording on or off for your screen or to change screens.
 Note: if you would like to record only part of your desktop/screen, then click “Advanced Settings” > “Capture Selected Area” > Drag cursor over selected area > Save

-4. In the empty field that appears above the video recording, enter a name that you would like to give your video.
+In the empty field that appears above the video recording, enter a name that you would like to give your video.
+If you forget this step, YuJa will title the video with the date and time and you can change it later.

-1. When finished recording your video, click the stop button on the menu that appears in the lower right corner.
+When finished recording your video, click the stop button on the menu that appears in the lower right corner of your screen.

-3. After the video has finished processing, navigate back to your YuJa media library to view it.
+After the video has finished processing, navigate back to your YuJa media library to view it.
+Processing time depends on the length of the video and how busy YuJa's servers are, but it should not take more than half an hour.

 Record and Share Videos in Moodle